patcha-ranat/modern-elt-clouds/README.md

 # make stop
 ```

 Explanation

-- I modified template to use Kafka with redpanda console (conduktor removed)
+- I modified docker compose template by conduktor to use Kafka with redpanda console (conduktor removed)
 - At First, if we use original template from Airflow and redpanda (or conduktor), we will not be able to open redpanda console, due to duplicated port exposed, so changing port for redpanda is an only option.
     - Console
         - airflow WebUI: http://localhost:8080
         - kafka (redpanda) console: http://localhost:8085
-- Redpanda implicitly use port 8080 to expose, can be changed by setting a specific environment variable for redpanda service, but it's unnecessary, since we can change port to be exposed in higher level in docker-compose.
+- Redpanda implicitly use port 8080 to expose, can be changed by setting a specific environment variable, but it's unnecessary, because we can change port to be exposed at higher level in docker-compose.

 *Disclaimer*

 - Using Docker Compose is not appropriate for production environment.

 References

 - Airflow Docker Compose Template
     - [Official Airflow Docker Compose Template - Apache Airflow](https://airflow.apache.org/docs/apache-airflow/2.10.5/docker-compose.yaml)
 - Kafka Docker Compose Template